viamrobotics/docs/docs/manage/configuration.md

 - [Data Management](/manage/data/)
 - [Machine Learning](/manage/ml/)

-A locally configured robot will not be able to access Viam's cloud features.
+A locally-configured robot will not be able to access Viam's cloud features.
-If you are configuring a robot that can never connect to the internet, you can manually create a local full raw JSON config file on your robot.
+If you are configuring a robot that can never connect to the internet, you can manually create a [local configuration file](/appendix/configuration-file/) on your robot.
-For instructions on how to build your own configuration file, or on how to download a configuration built in the Viam app, see [Configuration file](/installation/configuration-file/).

 ## Next Steps